harismuneer/Ultimate-Social-Scrapers/README.md

 pip install selenium
 ```

 Run the code using Python 3.
+Also, the code is multi-platform and is tested on both Windows and Linux.
 The tool uses latest version of [Chrome Web Driver](http://chromedriver.chromium.org/downloads).
 I have placed the webdriver along with the code but if that version doesn't work then replace the chrome web driver with the latest one.

 ### How to Run